 The amount of compensation you can claim will depend on the severity and duration of your symptoms.

 3. Legal Costs

 So long as your claim for pain and suffering is over £1,000 – you are entitled to claim the majority of your legal costs in pursuing a claim.
 This sum will be paid direct to your solicitor and strictly speaking is not called compensation, but is known as legal costs.

 Examples of how much your Hand Arm Vibration claim is worth

-The amounts of compensation you are entitled to for Hand Arm Vibration, Vibration White Finger or Reynaud’s Syndrome is very similar and some examples for a claim settling in 2017 and 2018, include:
+The amounts of compensation you are entitled to for Hand Arm Vibration, Vibration White Finger or Raynaud’s Syndrome is very similar and some examples for a claim settling in 2020, include:

 1. Hand arm vibration affecting the fingers average claim payouts

 If your vibration white finger affects one or more fingers, but does not cause a disability which will affect the use of the whole of your hand you can expect a hand arm vibration claim settlement of between: £2,600 – £14,700